hylo-lang/hylo/Docs/GenericDispatch.md

-The ability to write a conformance at function scope that uses local values in its implementation, along with [implicit function parameters](https://docs.scala-lang.org/tour/implicit-parameters.html)—a feature Hylo takes from Scala, would solve a convenience problem created by strict mutable value semantics: sometimes operations on a part of a structure require access to the whole structure.
+The ability to write a conformance at function scope that uses local values in its implementation, along with [implicit function parameters](https://docs.scala-lang.org/tour/implicit-parameters.html)—a feature Hylo takes from Scala—would solve a convenience problem created by strict mutable value semantics: sometimes operations on a part of a structure require access to the whole structure.
 In a reference-semantic languages, one might simply store a reference to